ballerina-platform/ballerina-release/release-notes/swan-lake-2201.1.0-release-note.md

 #### New Features

-##### Spread Operator Support for List Constructor
+##### Spread operator support for list constructor expressions

-The spread operator support for the list constructor expression has been introduced.
+Spread operator support for the list constructor expression has been introduced.

-If the list member with spread operator is ...x, then the static type of x is expected to be a list. i.e. static type of x is expected to be a subtype of [(any|error)...].
-All the member values of the list that results from evaluating x are included in the list value being constructed.
+If the spread operator in a list constructor expression is `...x`, then `x` is expected to be a list (i.e., an array or a tuple).
+All the member values of the list that result from evaluating `x` are included in the list value being constructed.

 ```ballerina
 import ballerina/io;